 The development of leadership roles, partnerships and collaboration are vital in NHS Wales achieving the best outcomes for the population we serve.
-The Trust is a partners in a number of exciting programmes of work which we will continue to pursue.
+We are partners in a number of exciting programmes of work which we will continue to pursue.
 These include: